 It’s very unpopular to love Jesus and not attend church.

 But I think faith is a private thing between me and God.
-I don’t have to explain my reasons to anyone.
+I shouldn’t have to explain my reasons to anyone.

 We stopped going to church for a variety of reasons:

 New leadership.
-The pastor moved away to another calling.
-The interim pastor and his wife were less than welcoming.
+The German American pastor moved away to another calling.
+The American interim pastor and his wife were less than welcoming.
 They are micromanagers.
 They are exclusionists.